barneephife/nyse-open-marker/README.md

 - Debug information showing time ranges and market status
 - Visual confirmation dots at the top of the chart
 - Only shows indicators on weekdays (Monday-Friday)
-- Automatically handles timezone differences and DST changes
+- Automatically handles timezone differences and DST changes worldwide

 ## Installation